 Valid Passport, for EU citizens the ID card is enough.

 Cyprus is an Independent Sovereign Republic with a Presidential system of government.

 Nicosia Larnaca International Airport and Paphos International Airport

 Two hours ahead of U.K., one hour ahead of C.E.T.

 The official languages of the island are Greek and Turkish, whilst English is widely spoken.
 French, German and Russian are also spoken within the tourism industry.

 Cyprus enjoys an exceedingly high level of freedom of worship.
 While the majority of Greek-Cypriots are Greek Orthodox Christians, other denominations are represented on the island, including Armenians, Maronites and Roman Catholics.
 The Turkish-Cypriot community is predominantly Muslim.

-Winters are mild with a little bit of rain in the mountains (Troodos region).
+Cyprus benefits from an intense Mediterranean climate with long dry summers (mid-May to mid-October) and mild winters (December to February) separated with a very short spring and autumn period.Summer is a season with high temperatures, a cloudless sky and a sea breeze creating a pleasant atmosphere in the coastal areas.Winters are mild with a little bit of rain in the mountains (Troodos region).
 In Cyprus, the sun is King and even in December and January, there are approximately 6 hours of sunshine per day.
 In total, more than 300 days of sunshine each year!

 Regarding the gastronomy, Cyprus has Greek and Oriental influences.
 Discover new tastes and enjoy many traditional dishes.
 The speciality of the local cuisine is the famous Meze!!
 A real treat for the taste buds, with about twenty dishes to share.